rock-the-vote/Voter-Registration-Tool-API-Docs/source/index.html.md

 ## V4

-The registration submission endpoint (/api/v4/registrations and /api/v4/gregistrations) will now return a validation error if the email address submitted is in our block list.
+The registration submission endpoint (/api/v4/registrations) will now return a validation error if the email address submitted is in our block list.

 ### Removed